philc/book-notes/philosophy/a guide to the good life - william irvine.md

     were -- is on evolutionary autopilot: He wants nothing more than to be comfortable and to take advantage of whatever opportunities for pleasure present themselves.
 My other self lacks self-discipline."
+  * (Externalizing our unproductive desires, separating them from our identity, so they can be dispassionately managed.)
 * "It is curious, but my competitors in a race are simultaneously my teammates in the much more important competition against my other self.
 By racing against each other, we are all simultaneously racing against ourselves."
 * "As a consumer, I seem to have crossed some kind of great divide.
-It seems unlikely that, having crossed it, I will ever be ale to return to the mindless consumerism that I once found to be so entertaining."
+It seems unlikely that, having crossed it, I will ever be able to return to the mindless consumerism that I once found to be so entertaining."
 * Tool: asking "will this improve my long-term happiness?" is a good way to extinguish our desires for short-term gratification and consumption.